hautonjt/data-pipeline/docs/pipeline.md

 ---

+# Checking Output

+If you check the Kafka UI at http://localhost:32000, you should be able to see messages in all the topics if you navigate to Topics on the left menu.
+Within each individual topic, you can view the messages within the topic by selecting the "Messages" tab.
+If you do not see messages, please ask for help.

+---

 # NiFi

 Finally, we are deploying NiFi.
 Before deploying, To do this, run:
 ```
 ./deploy-nifi.sh
 ```
-Note: you will need to run this with **sudo**, as we are copying the geoip database to a system directory.
+Note: this script includes sudo commands, as we are copying the geoip database to a system directory.

 This script does the following:
 - deploys a NiFi cluster of 3 nodes